Mansi-prasad/To-Do-List/README.md

 # To-Do-List
-Using HTML CSS ang JavaScript
+Using HTML CSS and JavaScript